K7MDL2/Spectrum_RA887x_Library/README.md

 This library was created for the SDR_RA887x SDR radio project based on a Teensy 4 CPU and SGTL5000 audio backpack card. https://github.com/K7MDL2/KEITHSDR

-Udpated Feb 18, 2023.
+Updated Feb 18, 2023.
 Minimal changes to the lib files.
 The Example was very out of date.
-I have updated the example program
+I have updated the example program.

 1. Added Twin Peaks correction.
-Ff you have the 2x 10K resistors on the Line In L and R connected to Pin 22.
+If you have the 2x 10K resistors on the Line In L and R connected to Pin 22.
 2. Added Hilbert filters for USB/LSB.
-There is no tuning or Rf hardware assumptions in this example.
+There is no tuning or RF hardware assumptions in this example.
 You can supply I and Q from external source, or any audio tone (no SSB though), or turn on the test tone to see and hear something other than noise.
-Manually chanbge the mixer to change RX and TX sidebands.
+Manually change the Q_Switch mixer gain to 1.0 or -1.0 to change RX and TX sidebands.
 It is set to USB by default.
-The 14Mhz in teh display is fake since there is no real hardware.
+The 14Mhz in the display is fake since there is no real hardware.
 3. Added Zoom.
-I use 3 diffent FFTsizes to feed the spectrum to create an easy zoom.
-There is a function called Zoom(_zoom_level) wher eyou can input 1 of 3 zoom levels.  x1 (48KHz), x2 (24KHz), and x4 (12Khz).
+I use 3 different FFT sizes to feed the spectrum to create an easy zoom.
+There is a function called Zoom(_zoom_level) where you can input 1 of 3 zoom levels.  x1 (48KHz), x2 (24KHz), and x4 (12Khz).
-4. Added CESSB on the tone generatoin.
-This has no effect but shows how to use it for a zero IF radio, and is also a 90 mixer so was handy to create a SSB signal out of the single tone.
-You will see this on the display
+4. Added CESSB on the tone generation.
+This has no effect but shows how to use it for a zero IF radio and is also a 90degree mixer so was handy to create a SSB signal out of the single tone.
+You will see this on the display.
-5. You can use on eithe the 4.3" RA8875 or 7" RA8876.
+5. You can use on either the 4.3" RA8875 or 7" RA8876.
 Again, no RF hardware required.
-No UI is presented, this is purley the specrum window you would incorporate into your own program.
+No UI is presented, this is purely the spectrum window that you would incorporate into your own program.
 I use a version of this in my SDR_887x program.
 This does not have any bug fixes or improvements that the program version does, but it is very close and works.
 The note below about the defines needing to match are still true.

 Things to pay attention to in Spectrum_RA8875.h and your main program: